 Complaints to the Office of the Information Commissioner

-Six complaints pertaining to requests submitted to SSHRC were filed with the OIC during the 2014-2015 fiscal year.
-These complaints were related to the reasonableness of extensions taken, search fees, applied exemptions and the completeness of record retrieval.
+Two complaints pertaining to requests submitted to SSHRC were filed with the OIC during the 2015-2016 fiscal year.
+These complaints were related to the applied exemptions and the duty to assist.

 The OIC has also carried out investigations of complaints in previous years and SSHRC has cooperated fully in these processes.
-The complaints have typically concerned the application of exemptions and record retrieval.
-The OIC resolved, and issued a report of finding in relation to sixcomplaint investigations over the course of the 2014-2015 fiscal year.
+The complaints have typically concerned the application of exemptions and search fees.
+The OIC resolved, and issued a report of finding in relation to one complaint investigation over the course of the 2015-2016 fiscal year.

 Monitoring processing times